 The violent attack of a gang on the NY train

 The incident happened around 2:00 am on Sunday.
-The victims had a cell phone and handbag stolen, according to police.
+The victims had a cell phone and a purse stolen from them, according to police.

 The video shows six women dressed in green throwing one of the teenage girls and punching the other repeatedly in the face.
 Some of the women in costume also wore hoods with face masks.